-Kalki Temple in Jaipur is one of the best kept secrets of the pink city.
+Kalki Temple in Jaipur is one of the best-kept secrets of the pink city.
 It is claimed to be the only temple dedicated to Lord Kalki in the world!
-Kalki Temple or Kalki Mandir as is locally called is dedicated to Lord Kalki, the last (& future) incarnation of Lord Vishnu in human form.
+Kalki Temple or Kalki Mandir as is locally called is dedicated to Lord Kalki, the last & future incarnation or Avatar of Lord Vishnu in human form.
 As per Hindu mythology, Lord Kalki will save the world and usher us all into the Sat Yuga.

-Kalki Temple is located close to the world famous Hawa Mahal
+Kalki Temple is located close to the world-famous Hawa Mahalin Sirehdyodi Bazaar, Jaipur.

 Facts about Kalki Temple

-- Kalki temple was commissioned by Maharajah Sawai Jai Singh II the founder of Jaipur city.
-Some references claim that construction of Kalki temple started in 1727 AD, while others claim 1739 AD.
+- Kalki Temple was commissioned by Maharaja Sawai Jai Singh II, the founder of Jaipur city.
+Some references claim that construction of Kalki Temple started in 1727 AD, while others claim the year to be 1739 AD.

 - It is being claimed that Kalki Temple in Jaipur is the only temple dedicated to Lord Kalki in the World.
-There are other temples though, where idol of Lord kalki co-exists with other Hindu Gods & deities.
-There are other Kalki temples in India but this is the only one which is dedicated only to Kalki bhagwan.
+There are other Kalki temples in India where the idol of Lord Kalki co-exists with other Hindu Gods & deities, this is the only temple dedicated to Kalki Bhagwan.

 Who is Kalki Bhagwan?

-Kalki is the future & last reincarnation of Lord Vishnu.
-According to Srimad Bhagavatam Lord Kalki will appear in between Kal yuga and Sat Yuga.
-His reference is also provided in puranas.
-Kalki will appear when the human values fall drastically to save the World from the evil forces.
+Kalki is future & last reincarnation of Lord Vishnu.
+According to Srimad Bhagavatam, Lord Kalki will appear between Kal Yuga and Sat Yuga.
+His reference is also provided in Puranas.
+Kalki will appear when human values will fall drastically to save the World from the evil forces.

 Everything you want to know about the only Kalki Temple in the world!

-The access to the temple is by a gallery through the arched gateway on the main road.
-Gallery has a ramp like steps.
-The temple is being maintained by Devesthan Vibhag (Rajasthan Govt.).
+The temple can be accessed from a gallery through the arched gateway on the Sirehdyodi Bazaar road.
+The pathway has ramp-like steps.
+The temple is maintained by Devesthan Vibhag (the state govt).

-In terms of architecture, the shikhar style is in line with other temples of its era.
-Marble and red sand stone have been used in construction of the temple.
-The mandapas of temple are in three different style of architecture.
+From an architectural perspective, the Shikhar style is in line with the temples of its period.
+Marble and red sandstone have been used in the construction of the temple.
+The Mandapas of the temple are in three different styles of architecture.

-The temple has a separate unit which houses beautifully carved horse made of white marble.
-People claim there is an injury mark in one of the leg of this horse.
-Upon self healing of this injury mark, the Lord Kalki will appear on Earth to fight with evil forces.
-Many sources describe the appearance of Lord Kalki too – riding on a white horse with a blazing sword.
+The temple has a separate unit which contains beautifully carved horse made of white marble.
+People claim there is an injury mark in one of the legs of the horse.
+It is on self-healing of this injury mark, that the Lord Kalki will reincarnate on Earth to fight with evil forces.
+Many sources describe that Lord Kalki will reincarnate riding on a white horse with a blazing sword.
 This is how one can identify Kalki Avtaar.

-There is another story that this horse symbolizes the Ashwmegh Yagya ( अश्वमेघ यग) undertaken by Maharajah Sawai Jai Singh II during his reign.
+There is yet another legend, this horse symbolizes the Ashwmegh Yagya ( अश्वमेघ यग) undertaken by Maharaja Sawai Jai Singh II during his reign.
 There have been only a few Hindu kings who have performed this ancient ritual.
 However, this story seems to be out of place with reference to this temple of Lord Kalki.

-Inside the Kalki temple, except for the main sanctum, the architecture appears to be quite simple and devoid of ornate carvings.
-However, near the garbhgriha gate there are carvings on the white marble floor depicting gada and shankh (mace and conch); symbols essentially denoting Lord Vishnu.
-The chaukhat (frame of gate) is layered and beautifully carved.
+In Kalki temple, except for the main sanctum, the architecture appears to be quite simple and devoid of ornate carvings.
+However, near the Garbhgriha gate, there are carvings on the white marble floor depicting Gada and Shankh (mace and conch); symbols essentially denoting Lord Vishnu.
+The Chaukhat (frame of the gate) is layered and beautifully carved.

-Among all heritage temples in Jaipur, Kalki Temple does call for a special mention, being the only temple dedicated to the Lord Kalki.
-Commissioned by the founder of Jaipur, Maharajah Sawai Jai Singh II surely adds to its appeal.
+Among all heritage temples in Jaipur, Kalki Temple does call for special mention, being the only temple dedicated to the Lord Kalki.
+Commissioned by the founder of Jaipur- Maharaja Sawai Jai Singh II surely adds to its appeal.